microARCHlab/BritishDentalCalculus_2021/Sourcetracker_code/ST2_updated_results/Readme.md

-This file contains the files and results for running Sourcetracker2
+This folder contains the files and results for running Sourcetracker2